-For Lois: You know your child best.
+For Lois and Marie-Josée: You know your child best.
 If your child is able to sit quietly or nap in his/her carseat during your treatment, you are welcome to bring him/her.
 We do have delicate equipment in the room so if your child is more active, we suggest you arrange for childcare elsewhere.

-For Halyna: We recommend that you arrange for childcare elsewhere so that your hour with Halyna can be exclusively focused on caring for you.
+For Halyna and Karen: We recommend that you arrange for childcare elsewhere so that your session with Halyna and Karen can be exclusively focused on caring for you.

 All of our bookings are done online.
 To book an appointment, click on any button on our website that says, “Book Online,” or visit https://beacontherapy.janeapp.com.

 Once there, sign in or sign up for a login (if you’re new) first.
 The sign in link is a the top of the screen.

 You may browse available times but don’t book a time until you have first logged in.
 Otherwise, if you choose a time first, you’ll be told to log in and then the system will show that your time has already been reserved.
 (If this happens, don’t worry, simply wait 10 minutes for your reservation to expire and then try logging in again before selecting your time slot.)

 Please remember your login and password information and note down which sign in method you used (eg, email, Facebook, Twitter, or Google).
 Using a different sign in method than your original one will create a new profile which won’t be linked to your original profile and all your previous information won’t be accessed.
 If you can’t remember your password, you can reset it.

 If your email address is used for more than one profile (in the scenario of a guardian of a minor patient when the guardian is a patient themselves), make sure separate usernames are used.
 Remember these usernames.

 With your profile, you can update your address, schedule/reschedule/cancel appointments, and check if there are any cancellations.